* Dispute between top two oil consumers has rattled markets

 * China promises to open economy further, cut import tariffs

-* Oil prices generally helped by OPEC-led supply restraint (Updates prices)
+* Oil prices generally helped by OPEC-led supply restraint (Updates with comment, refreshes prices)

-LONDON, April 10 (Reuters) - Oil broke above $70 a barrel on Tuesday, extending strong gains from the previous day, as investors grew more optimistic that a trade dispute between the United States and China may be resolved without greater damage to the global economy.
+LONDON, April 10 (Reuters) - Oil hit $70 a barrel on Tuesday, in its biggest two-day rally in nearly a month, as investors grew more confident that a brewing trade dispute between the United States and China may be resolved without causing harm to the global economy.

-President Xi Jinping on Tuesday promised to open China's economy further and lower import tariffs, in a speech that struck a conciliatory tone on the trade tensions between China and the United States.
+President Xi Jinping on Tuesday promised to open China's economy further and lower import tariffs, striking a conciliatory tone on the trade tensions between China and the United States.

 Equities and industrial commodities rose, while perceived safe-havens such as gold and U.S. Treasuries came under pressure, reflecting confidence among traders and investors that a trade war is increasingly unlikely.